devakibendalam/Multi-Tenant-REST-API/README.md

 ## ⚠️ Known Limitations

-- ❗ No Redis Lua (small race condition in multi-instance setups)
-- ❗ Audit triggers must be manually applied
-- ❗ Emails are not реально delivered (Ethereal only)
+- ❗ Single-instance rate limiting: The sliding window implementation works correctly but doesn't use Lua scripts for full atomicity — in a multi-instance deployment, there's a small race condition window.
+Production would need a Redis Lua script.
+- ❗ No real email delivery: Uses Ethereal test SMTP — emails are captured but not actually delivered.
-- ❗ No JWT/session authentication
+- ❗ No JWT/session auth: Authentication is purely API-key-based as specified.
+A production system would typically add JWT for web sessions.
-- ❗ Single database (row-level isolation only)
+- ❗ Single database: All tenants share one database with row-level isolation.
+For very large deployments, database-per-tenant would be more scalable.

 ---